sauravgarg540/Kopernikus/README.md

 # Data Cleaning pipeline task by Kopernikus

 Step 1.
-Create and activate conda enviroment
+Create and activate the conda environment
 ```python
 conda env create -f environment.yml
 conda activate data_cleaning
 ```

 Step 2.
-Run the main file with path to images
+Run the main file with the path to the images
 ```python
 python main.py --dir <path to images>
 ```